Sonja Anderson writes stories and blog posts from Seattle, Washington, where she is a wife, mom, and certified librarian.

 I write from Seattle, Washington, where God’s beautiful creation, from mountains to sparkling water—and the occasional whale—is a constant source of inspiration.

 Like many authors, I grew up reading–a lot.
 I always thought it would be fun to read every book in the school library, except for one problem: when I found a book I liked, I read that one book over and over again.
-My dad would walk by and ask how many times I had read that one, and wasn’t once enough?
-Once is never enough when you really, really like a book, right?
+My dad would walk by my chair and ask me how many times I had read that one—and wasn’t once enough?
+Of course not!
+Once is never enough when you really, really like a book.

 My favorites were Heidi, Mandy, The Village that Slept, The Littles, and all the Nancy Drew books.
 I still enjoy reading them, and I’ve added new favorites, like the Harry Potter series.
-My husband will sometimes walk by and ask how many times I’ve read that one, and isn’t once enough?
-As you and I know, though, once is never enough, when you really, really like it, right?
+My husband now will sometimes walk by my chair and ask me how many times I’ve read that one—and isn’t once enough?
+As you and I know, though, once is never enough, when you really, really like it.

 It’s sometimes hard for me to believe that my dream of writing a book—several books—has come true.
 What’s even more special for me is to see kids checking my books out from the library for the second, third, or tenth time!
 Could once not be enough?!
 Amazing!

 Working as I do in an elementary school library, I sometimes feel like a spy as I listen to kids talk to each other about what they like—and don’t like—about recently-published books.
 I hope that as I listen, I write books that will have kids talking about what they like!

 The germination for Sophie’s Quest, my first children’s novel, began several decades ago when I taught at an international school in Tokyo.
 I’m so grateful for the ways that living abroad and writing a book like Sophie’s Quest have increased my sense of both mission and compassion.